Regiosen2/Regiosen2.github.io/index.md

 </video>
 [Download Game Demo](assets/downloadables/RobotArtist.rar)

-<p>The Robot Artist was a proof of concept that I made with another team member to pitch to the company that we were working for at the moment to see if they were willing to </p>
+<p>The Robot Artist was a proof of concept that I made with another team member using Godot, the company we worked for was looking to open a game developing branch.
+They specifically wanted to use open source engines, and gave us a very short amount of time to produce something to show.</p>
+<p> This game was meant to be a simple reaction time based game, the objective was to input the instructions on the screen as fast as you could without getting it wrong.
+The visual part is where it would get more interesting.
+A picture would start being generated layer by layer, and blotches would start appearing in the picture to reflect the players mistakes</p>